krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 = 2020.04.22        - version 1.1.0 =
 * Tweak             - Add order note about cause of problem when order is created via checkout error flow.
 * Tweak             - Moved unsetting of sessions to wc_ecster_unset_sessions() function.
+* Tweak             - Defaulting countryCode and defaultDeliveryCountry to wc base location (if not set by customer).
 * Fix               - Fixed double order problem in checkout error flow.

 = 2020.03.04        - version 1.0.0 =